 STEPS TO MAKE BBQ CADDY

 Step 1) Using the two ends cut an angled cut from each top corner.
 I cut a 30 degree angle to leave 2 1/2 inches at the top and 5 1/8 inches for the sides.
-Step 2) Using a 1 inch forstner bit drill a hole approximately 1/4-1/2 inch deep the top end.
+Step 2) Using a 1 inch forstner bit drill a hole approximately 1/4-1/2 inch.
 The hole left about 1/2 inch from the top.
 After this I sanded all of my pieces to remove any rough spots.

 Now it is time to put all the pieces together.

 Step 3) Apply wood glue along the edge of two of the 1 x 4s.
 Using a square to help with placement and clamps to hold in place, nail the two 1 x 4 ends to the 1 x 10 bottom.
 Repeat this process for the middle section.
 I used different sized spice bottles to “test” the proper width of sections.
-I settled on a couple of scrap 2 x 4s and a 1 x 4 and to set the width of the sections.
+I settled on a couple of scrap 2 x 4s and a 1 x 4 to set the width of the sections.
 Step 4) Attach the ends and the dowel.
 Place one of the 1 x 10 ends perpendicular to the middle section, glue and nail it together.
 Then before attaching the other end double check measurement of the dowel.
 Put glue in the forstner drilled hole and glue the dowel in place on the end that is attached.
 Finally glue the dowel in place on the final end piece and attach the end to the middle 1 x 4 section.
 Step 5) Apply stain and allow to dry.
 I used Rust-oleum Stain in Kona then sanded the edges to give it an aged worn look.
 To add a personal touch I added “BBQ BOSS” using a stencil made from one of my favorite tools a Silhouette Cameo.
 You can get this FREE BBQ BOSS graphic in my Resource Library (for personal use only).
 I then applied a sealer to protect it.
 Finally as a bonus necessity I added a rustic bottle opener to one of the ends.